AtmolanderMimi/basm/book/src/dynamic-array.md

 *(Don't worry we will need all the 4 spaces in `ADDP`)*

 ### Making our Flyer Move
-To move our glider (yes, I will also call flyers gliders) around we'll:
+Moving our gliders (yes, I will also call flyers gliders) around is going to be a 4 step operation:
 1. End if `[index] == 0`, decrease the `[index]` by 1,
 2. Move the cell in front of us (`[element]` to our back `[swap]`)
 3. Move the whole glider up by one